ExtrabiomesXL/EbXL4/source/_posts/2012-12-23-terrain-generation.markdown

 ## Impact on ExtrabiomesXL 4

 The integration of TerrainControl means a shortening of the development timetable for ExtrabiomesXL 4.
-Instead of writing a terrain generator from scratch (which would've been my first) I can focus on tweaking this polish generator and adding the content you have all been wanting.
+Instead of writing a terrain generator from scratch (which would've been my first) I can focus on tweaking the generator and adding the content you have all been wanting.

 I can't wait.